ivan-guerra/programmador.com/content/posts/2024/rsbot.md

 RuneScape subjects its players to?
 If you answered yes to these two questions, it's likely botting has crossed your mind.

-Put aside that botting is against the game's rules.
+Put aside that botting is breaks the game's rules.
 Creating a scriptable bot that can avoid RuneScape's bot detection system presents a number of interesting technical problems.
 This article explores the creation of a rudimentary bot: an auto clicker bot.